rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon"/>
 </head>

-When using the `Amazon` cloud provider, you can leverage the following capabilities:
+When you use Amazon as a cloud provider, you can leverage the following capabilities:

-- **Load Balancers:** Launches an AWS Elastic Load Balancer (ELB) when choosing `Layer-4 Load Balancer` in **Port Mapping** or when launching a `Service` with `type: LoadBalancer`.
+- **Load Balancers:** Launch an AWS Elastic Load Balancer (ELB) when you select `Layer-4 Load Balancer` in **Port Mapping** or when you launch a `Service` with `type: LoadBalancer`.
-- **Persistent Volumes**: Allows you to use AWS Elastic Block Stores (EBS) for persistent volumes.
+- **Persistent Volumes**: Use AWS Elastic Block Stores (EBS) for persistent volumes.

-See [cloud-provider-aws README](https://kubernetes.github.io/cloud-provider-aws/) for all information regarding the Amazon cloud provider.
+See the [cloud-provider-aws README](https://kubernetes.github.io/cloud-provider-aws/) for more information about the Amazon cloud provider.

 To set up the Amazon cloud provider,